 EMBRACE THE LEARNING PROCESS

 Ask your designer to speak in layman’s terms when communicating and explaining key changes to you.
 You’ve got to learn the basics of this stuff.
 The internet isn’t going anywhere and your website is your headquarters.
 It takes some time to understand and speak the “website” language, but you will grow and learn over time.
 Check out my website glossary for a better understanding of the commonly used developer language.
 Listen to podcasts that talk about the platforms you have chosen.

 I learned much of this in 6 months, myself.
 Be patient with yourself, read a lot, ask questions and stay the course.
 You GOT this, Sis.

 Use my FREE Website Planning Checklist to get ready for your website design experience.
 Don’t rush.
 Plan well before connecting with a web developer/designer.
 Planning in advance and facing your fears of building a website will pay off – literally.
 Go for it!

-Makisha Boothe is business coach and founder of Sistahpreneurs.
-She specializes in rapid improvement and innovation, and helps women with business startup and design.
+Makisha Boothe is a business coach and founder of Sistahpreneurs.
+She specializes in rapid improvement, and innovation, and helps women with business startups and design.

 Download your free guide to affordable and practical ways to bring in more customers.